Health insurance vs. car insurance: when to use each

 1. How insurance premiums are calculated

-For more information on the rating factors affecting your car insurance premiums, see here.
+Learn more about the rating factors that influence your car insurance premiums.

 3. You can be denied auto insurance coverage